Like A Tree

 By Jon Ulrich © All rights reserved Copying not permitted www.GrowingAsDisciples.com

-Get Ready To Share… Share with another person or your small group how the Lord has revived, refreshed and renewed your life.
+Get Ready To Share… Share with another person or your small group how the Lord has helped you to withstand the trials and tests of life.

 For today’s complete 4 page Discipleship Devotional Study Guide click here: